Is Swearing a Big Deal?

 We all know words matter.
 Clemente isn’t the first to lose his job over careless words.
 In public and on-air we censor ourselves, bleeping or blacking out unsavory words, substituting less controversial expletives.

 As Christians, we are told that words, specifically spoken words, “Have the power of life and death.”
+Yet, there is a feeling among some Christians that those bleeped words and even flippant references to the Deity shouldn’t be sweated.

 After all, a spoken word is merely air vibrating a couple flaps of skin and running an obstacle course in the mouth.
 It seems silly to categorize certain words—mere fluctuating symbols given meaning by society’s whims—as sinful.